Writing a Plugin

 Tips

-• Skills without user-invocable: true are still loaded — useful for skills that workflows invoke programmatically rather than users invoking directly.
+• Skills without user-invocable: true are loaded but not surfaced as commands — useful for workflow-invoked skills